Inigo Philbrick: Career

 In 2006, Philbrick began an internship at London's White Cube gallery.
-He later become their head of secondary market sales at the gallery.
+He later became their head of secondary market sales at the gallery.

 In October 2011, with backing from White Cube's owner, Jay Jopling, he set up Modern Collections at 89 Mount Street in London's Mayfair neighborhood, focusing on the secondary market for the work of contemporary artists.
 His first show included work by Kelley Walker and Wade Guyton (neither was a White Cube artist).

 In 2013, Philbrick started his own business, and Jopling continued to provide him with financial support.
 Artists Philbrick traded included Rudolf Stingel, Christopher Wool, and Mike Kelley.
 Philbrick had galleries in London and Miami.

 Philbrick was later determined to have engaged in various fraudulent practices.
 These practises included selling shares in a single piece of art to multiple investors resulting in the sold shares totaling more than 100 percent; selling artworks or using them as loan collateral without the knowledge of their owners; and providing "fraudulent" documents to "artificially inflate the value of artworks."